 Copy-all connections map data between nodes with child nodes that are similar or the same.
 Copy-all connections are possible only for identical formats (e.g., JSON to JSON or XML to XML).
 This principle also applies to all text components: flat files, FlexText and EDI files.
 Since these formats are all text files, you can combine any of them and create a copy-all connection between EDI and FlexText files, for example.
-See Mapping: Sources and Targets to find out more about the formats that can be used as data sources and targets.

 The main benefit of copy-all connections is that they visually simplify the mapping workspace: One connection, represented by a thick line, is created instead of multiple connections (see example in Create Copy-all Connections Manually).
 The subsections below explain how to create copy-all connections automatically and manually.

 To create a copy-all connection automatically, take the following steps:

 2.Click Settings for Connect Matching Children.

 3.Check the box Create copy-all connections and click OK.